xonsh/xonsh/docs/windows.rst

 The easy way
 ----------------

-The easiest way to install xonsh on windows is through the Anaconda Python Distribution and the conda package manager.
+The easiest way to install xonsh on windows is through the `Anaconda Python Distribution <https://www.anaconda.com/download/>`__ and the conda package manager.

 .. note::

-    Be sure to install the version with Python3.4 or later.
-    Xonsh is not yet supported on legacy Python (2.7).
+    Xonsh is not supported on legacy Python (2.7).

 Install xonsh with the following command: